 Some people just don't get it.

-The character who lives up to this trope is a relative of the Cloud Cuckoo Lander but with much more sinister overtones.
+This sort of character is a relative of the Cloudcuckoolander but with much more sinister overtones.
 They seem to live in a world of their own, they may live by the mantra of Screw the Rules when the "rules" are hard facts.
-They will stubbornly insist "their" reality is the true reality in the face of evidence to the contrary, much to the frustration of others and sometimes danger to companions, underlings, peers or themselves.
+They will stubbornly insist "their" reality is the true reality in the face of evidence to the contrary, much to the frustration of others and sometimes danger to companions, underlings, peers or themselves, especially when the fact they are rejecting is a consequence of their own actions.
 If anything manages to pierce their iron-bound conviction, a breakdown, villainous or otherwise, is likely to ensue.

 On a broader scale, any person can have moments or periods like these or full-on blind spots when it comes to some hot-button issue, a la Selective Obliviousness.
 It might be a running gag Played for Laughs, or the disabusing of their delusion may be a dramatic plot point.